axkibe/node-vtk/README.md

 renderWindowInteractor.start();
 ```

-Note that the renderWinowInteractor.start() call does not return, until the render window is closed.
+Note that the renderWinowInteractor.start() call does not return until the render window is closed.
 This means the Node.js event loop is halted during this.